gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 ![](attachments/04052019217.png)

-Now all required settings are set and the VM can be started with *Launch Instance*.
+Now all required settings are in place and the VM can be started with *Launch Instance*.
-If needed you can add own security groups(Security Groups) and/or key pairs(Key Pair).
+If required you can add your own Security Groups and/or Key Pairs.

 ## The HEAT way

-As explained at the start, you will use the HEAT Template from Step 18.
-It will start a VM anyway, so now you need to adapt it, that it will create an SSD volume and boot from it.
+This step uses the HEAT Template from Step 18.
+It will start a VM by default, so the next step is to adapt it, to allow it to create and boot from an SSD volume.
-First you we will add a new parameter "availability_zone":
+First, add a new parameter "availability_zone":

 ```yaml
 heat_template_version: 2014-10-16